 One of the primary goals of most homebuyers today is to make their house as efficient and eco-friendly as possible.
 While adapting existing homes to meet that goal can be challenging, it is much easier to incorporate eco-friendly design when you are building from the ground up.

 Here are five tips to help to make your eco-friendly design choices easier:

 While there is nothing wrong with trying to find ways to save money, one area you should not skimp on for your eco-friendly home is windows.
-Effective insulation can go a long way in making your home more efficient and cost effective.
+Effective insulation can go a long way in making your home more efficient and cost-effective.
 Low-quality windows that allow the outside air in and your conditioned air out are like a dripping faucet you cannot see or hear: the waste may be invisible, but the resulting bill will still shock you.

 Look for the Energy Star designation to select windows proven to provide the efficiency you desire.
-Consider multi-pane windows with insulating gas between the panels and tinting that reduces the amount of solar energy coming through.
+Consider multi-pane windows with an insulating gas between the panels and tinting that reduces the amount of solar energy coming through.
 This combination helps to ensure both comfort and efficiency throughout the year.

 Tankless Water Heaters

 We all expect to have hot water on demand, but older water heaters achieve this with an insulated chamber that requires a constant flow of electricity.
 Tankless water heaters offer an eco-friendlier alternative by only heating water as needed.
 While modifying an existing home to accommodate this type of water heater can be quite expensive, it is an easier choice for a new build.

 Old, clunky thermostats require constant manual adjustment to ensure your home achieved the desired level of comfort without also causing a sky-high bill.
 Today’s smart thermostats are a much different proposition since they act as one of your biggest allies in the quest for home efficiency.